rogersanick/rubikscubesolver/README.md

-# Ether Cube
+# Distributed Ledger Cube (DLC)

-Ether Cube is an interactive visualization of a Rubik's cube puzzle.
+Distributed Ledger Cube is an interactive visualization of a Rubik's cube puzzle.
 Users can view and interact with a fully functioning model of a Rubik's cube.
-Next up on the project roadmap is to enable users to store ethereum in a Rubik's puzzle and send it to their friends.
-Their friends can then only access the ETH once they have solved the cube!
+Next up on the project roadmap is to enable users to store value or data inside of a Rubik's puzzle and send it to their friends.

-The project was a fascinating exploration of 3D visualization, data modelling, interface design and algorithms.
+Recipients can only unlock that data once they solved the puzzle!

 Check it out at http://rubiks-visualizer.herokuapp.com/